What Services Do You Provide To Businesses That Are Attempting To Collect Debt?

 We provide end-to-end services.
 This includes pre-litigation collection efforts, which involves sending demand letters, making phone calls, and negotiating settlements.
 If pre-litigation efforts are not successful and it makes economic sense for our client to proceed with litigation, then we will file a lawsuit.
 The vast majority of cases will either result in a judgment in our client’s favor or the case will settle while in litigation.
 If a judgment is obtained, we will then proceed to post-judgment enforcement, which is something that many lawyers are not experienced in handling.
-With over 30 years’ worth of experience, we know the tools are available to not only obtain a judgment but collecting it as well.
+With over 30 years in practice, we know the tools are available to not only obtain a judgment but collecting it as well.
 Also, when working with clients on collection matters, we generally work on a contingency basis.
 This which means that we take a percentage of the recovery; if we don’t recover anything for the client, then no fee is owed.
 Many clients find this appealing because it dramatically reduces their risk in pursuing a collection matter.

 What Is The Difference Between Commercial Collections Done By A Collection Agency And The Services That Your Law Firm Provides?